 Fireside Herbs

-Fireside Herbs is not so much a business as it is a way to keep making art and other creations.
 The owner Ariel was born and raised in Alaska and currently reside in a very tiny dry cabin outside of Haines.
-She spent childhood summers running around Funter Bay (Kootznoowoo), blowing her bear whistle and investigating tidepools.
-Her childhood forest and beach romping grew into a life-long sense of wonder for Alaska.
 She has spent the last 15 years working in museum exhibition planning and design, where she has learned various skills as a maker and activity-designer.
 She loves to play and everything about what she does comes back to whether or not it inspires fun in whoever it reaches.
-She loves sharing knowledge, but more than anything she would really love to share the sense of awe she gets from this special place.
+More than anything she would really love to share the sense of awe she gets from this special place.
 Follow Fireside Herbs on Instagram and Facebook!